 We work closely with your primary care provider (PCP), if you have one, to ensure that your ongoing medical needs are met.
 With your permission, and under strict privacy rules, we can share your electronic medical records and EKG results with all appropriate providers.

 At FastMed, we understand that medical problems don’t always occur during normal business hours.
-For this reason, we’re open extended hours 7 days a week, 365 days a year, including holidays.
-Let us provide fast diagnostic services for your injury, illness, or accident.
+Let us provide fast diagnostic services for your injury, illness, or accident when it’s convenient for you.
 Walk-ins are welcome, and online check-in is available for your convenience.

 Get the immediate care you need without the additional expense of going to a hospital emergency room or waiting for an appointment with a conventional doctor.

 An EKG, also referred to as an ECG, is an electrocardiogram, a measurement of the heart’s natural electrical activity.
 It is sometimes confused with an echocardiogram.
 Unlike the echocardiogram, which creates a visual representation of your heart using sound waves, an EKG specifically measures the electrical activity of the heartbeat.
 With each beat of your heart, an electrical wave passes through the heart muscle causing it to contract and pump blood.
 An EKG or ECG measures the timing of this activity in the top and lower heart chambers.

 There are two kinds of information an electrocardiogram reveals.
 One is the length of time the electrical wave takes to pass through the heart.
 If the waves pass too quickly, too slowly, or irregularly, it may indicate a problem.